rkassila/Medical_AImaging/README.md

 - **FastAPI:** Independently incorporated to optimize functionality and enhance overall application performance.

 - **Streamlit:** Chosen for deployment, providing a user-friendly interface and facilitating a smooth deployment process.

-### What's next?

-We will try to work on an improved version.
-This first one having been only done in 10 days.

 <footer>
 </footer>